-7.2.8 Ignitor / Flame Sensor Assembly
+7.2.12 Ignitor / Flame Sensor Assembly

-The ignitor is a 110v "Hot Surface" type.
+The ignitor is a 110v "hot surface" type.
 It is energized whenever there is a call for heat and switched off when ignition is established and the flame has been sensed.
+Ignitors with an ohms resistance over 80 ohms (tested after the ignitor has been allowed to cool to room temperature) should be replaced.
 To replace the ignitor, shut off the 120-volt power to the appliance, disconnect the Molex connector, remove the two mounting screws on the ignitor flange, and pull the ignitor out.
 Always install a new ignitor gasket with the replacement ignitor.

-A Caution Ignitor gets hot.
+Ignitor gets hot and can cause burns or injury.

-7.2.9 Transformers
+7.2.13 Transformers

-There are three transformers in the Rheos unit.
-One is 24v to 110v, the second is 110v to 24v, and the third is 110v to 220v.
+There are various transformers used on the Rheos+ units.
 Be sure to replace the transformers with factory parts.
 These transformers are not capable of supplying control voltage for external devices such as zone valves, which must have their own separate power supply.
 Should a transformer need replacing, shut off the 120-volt power.
 Unplug the transformer wires, remove the mounting screws and remove the transformer.
 Replace transformer in the reverse order.

-7.2.10 Blower
+7.2.14 Blower

 The combustion air blower is a high-pressure centrifugal blower with a variable speed motor.
-The speed of the motor is determined by the control logic.
-If a blower change is required, turn off the 120-volt power and gas supply to the unit.
+The speed of the motor is determined by the control logic, and the 120-volt current remains on to the blower at all times.
+If a blower change is required, turn off the 120volt power and gas supply to the unit.
 Take the front panel, the two side access panels, and the top jacket panel off.
 (If there is enough clearance on the side, the top may not have to be removed.)
 Disconnect the gas union between the blower and gas valves.
 Disconnect the filter box assembly (at the air transition) from the blower (six 8 mm bolts).
 Disconnect the two Molex electrical connectors from the top right of the blower.
 Remove the four nuts from the blower flange, and pull the blower out.
 Replace blower in reverse order, ensuring that all joints are made correctly and sealed.
-After replacement, ensure that the unit operates properly, by following the set-up procedure in this manual
+After replacement, ensure that the unit operates properly, by following the set-up procedure in this manual.

-7.2.11 Flow Switch
+7.2.15 Flow Switch

-The Rheos uses a paddle-type flow switch to ensure that the unit has water flow before ignition is allowed.
+The Rheos+ uses a paddle-type flow switch to ensure that the unit has water flow before ignition is allowed.

-7.2.12 Heat Exchanger Coil
+7.2.16 Heat Exchanger Coils

-Black carbon soot buildup on the external surfaces of the heat exchanger is caused by one or more of the following; incomplete combustion, combustion air problems, venting problems and heater short cycling.
+Black carbon soot buildup on the external surfaces of the copper heat exchanger is caused by one or more of the following; incomplete combustion, combustion air problems, venting problems and heater short cycling.
 Soot buildup or other debris on the heat exchanger may restrict the flue passages.

-If black carbon soot buildup is suspected, disconnect electrical supply to the unit, and turn off the gas supply by closing the manual gas valve on the unit.
+If black carbon soot buildup on the copper exchanger is suspected, disconnect electrical supply to the unit, and turn off the gas supply by closing the manual gas valve on the unit.
 Access the heat exchanger through the side access panels, and inspect the finned copper tubing using a flashlight.
 If there is a buildup of black carbon soot or other debris on the heat exchanger, clean per the following: